clemenscodes/audible/README.md

 ## Exporting

-When you've downloaded your library, you can also export it simply, e.g. to external drive Set the `BOOKS` environment variable to the location where you want to export your library.
+When you've downloaded your library, you can also export it simply, e.g. to external drive.

+Set the `BOOKS` environment variable to the location where you want to export your library.

 ```sh